awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

 MariaDB on Amazon RDS supports the *row\-based*, *statement\-based*, and *mixed* binary logging formats\.
 The default binary logging format is *mixed*\.
 For details on the different MariaDB binary log formats, see [Binary log formats](http://mariadb.com/kb/en/mariadb/binary-log-formats/) in the MariaDB documentation\.

-If you plan to use replication, the binary logging format is important because it determines the record of data changes that is recorded in the source and sent to the replication targets\.
+If you plan to use replication, the binary logging format is important\.
+This is because it determines the record of data changes that is recorded in the source and sent to the replication targets\.
 For information about the advantages and disadvantages of different binary logging formats for replication, see [Advantages and disadvantages of statement\-based and row\-based replication](https://dev.mysql.com/doc/refman/5.7/en/replication-sbr-rbr.html) in the MySQL documentation\.

 **Important**
 Setting the binary logging format to row\-based can result in very large binary log files\.
-Large binary log files reduce the amount of storage available for a DB instance and can increase the amount of time to perform a restore operation of a DB instance\.
+Large binary log files reduce the amount of storage available for a DB instance\.
+They also can increase the amount of time to perform a restore operation of a DB instance\.
 Statement\-based replication can cause inconsistencies between the source DB instance and a read replica\.
 For more information, see [ Unsafe statements for statement\-based replication](https://mariadb.com/kb/en/library/unsafe-statements-for-statement-based-replication/) in the MariaDB documentation\.

 **To set the MariaDB binary logging format**